Bernard-Yang/SimsChat/README.md

 # SimsChat: A Customisable Persona-Driven Role-Playing Agent

-## Characters  contains the profiles of characters
+Characters:  the generated profiles of characters

-## Scene contains the scenes
+Scene: the generated scenes

-## Dialogues contains the dialogues
+Dialogues: the generated dialogues

-## Interview contains the interview questions
+Interview: the generated interview questions

+training_data: the date for training open-sourced LLMs